httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    1. If member_value is an array, append the result of running Serialising an Inner List ({{ser-innerlist}}) with (member_value, parameters) to output.
    2. Otherwise, append the result of running Serializing an Item ({{ser-item}}) with (member_value, parameters) to output.
    3. If more member_values remain in input_list:
-      1. Append a COMMA to output.
+      1. Append "," to output.
       2. Append a single SP to output.
 3. Return output.